poseidon-framework/poseidon-framework.github.io/trident.md

 * `-<Pac1:Group1:Ind1>`: Remove the individual named "Ind1" associated with "Group1", searching in all versions of package "Pac1"
 * `-<Pac1-1.0.1:Group1:Ind1>`: Remove the individual named "Ind1" associated with "Group1", but only if they are in "Pac1" with version "1.0.1"

-An empty forgeString will therefore merge all available individuals.
 If a query results in multiple individuals with the same name, forge will throw an error.

 ##### Treatment of the .janno file while merging